Compensation claims - the options available

-There are two ways of proceeding to obtain compensation for abuse - a civil compensation claim
+A civil compensation claim is one of two ways of proceeding to obtain compensation for abuse.

 The process of making a civil compensation claim for abuse